 - a one-on-one information session to talk about your goals

-- help exploring the prerequisites of your goal, whether you are interested in the GED, college, skills training, apprenticeship, or employment
+- help exploring the prerequisites of your goal, whether you are interested in college, skills training, apprenticeship, or employment

 - an academic and skills assessment to determine your upgrading and skills training needs

 - assistance in determining the shortest, most effective route to attaining your goal